Doing the Right Thing

 At Purdue Pharma (Canada), we believe in putting patients and the healthcare professionals who serve them at the core of everything we do, and that means acting with integrity in all our business decisions and actions.
 We act in accordance with both the spirit and the letter of all applicable laws, regulations, codes and policies – whether they are imposed by third parties or by ourselves.

 As a proud member of Innovative Medicines Canada, Purdue Pharma (Canada) voluntarily adheres to the Innovative Medicines Canada Code of Ethical Practices.
 The Code of Ethical Practices is a commitment from Innovative Medicines Canada, and their members, to a relationship based on trust, accountability and transparency, with the health and well-being of patients and all Canadians as the first priority.

-Purdue Pharma (Canada) employees also adhere to our own Code of Ethics to help ensure we continue to maintain the highest standards of ethical conduct in all our business activities.
+Purdue Pharma (Canada) employees also adhere to our internal Code of Conduct to help ensure we continue to maintain the highest standards of ethical conduct in all our business activities.
 Our values guide our decisions and we always strive to do what is right for the patients we serve, the greater public health, our business, our fellow employees and partners.

 We also hold our agents, partners and suppliers to the same standards.